Architecture, garden, and gravity.

 3.500 m2

 Since ancient times, architects have worked with light to generate effects and emotions both inside and outside buildings.
-In this sense, the garden has always been a privileged place to explore these relationships, as nature and light are fundamental elements in its our designs.
+In this regard, the garden has always been a privileged place to explore these relationships, as nature and light are fundamental elements in its design.
+In contemporary architecture, the relationship between space, light, and gravity has made it possible to explore new forms and materials.
+In this project, our studio has developed a garden based on all these concepts.

 ABOUT LIGHT AND MOVEMENT